skoczen/schizophrenia-survey/README.md

 Backups
 =======

 Backups are done nightly via heroku's pgbackups.
-Backup archives are stored in the `qi-schizophrenia-data` s3 bucket on AWS.
+Backup archives are stored in a backup bucket on AWS s3.

 Historical backups are handled by the `qi-schizophrenia-backups` app, a version of [pgbackups-archive-app](https://github.com/kbaum/pgbackups-archive-app)